apache/phoenix-connectors/phoenix-spark/README.md

 ```sql
 CREATE TABLE OUTPUT_TABLE (id BIGINT NOT NULL PRIMARY KEY, col1 VARCHAR, col2 INTEGER);
 ```
-you can save a dataframe from an RDD as follows:
+you can save a dataframe from an RDD as follows in Scala:

 ```scala
 import org.apache.spark.SparkContext